mhannum72/mylunch/README.md

 todo
 ====

+* I've been thinking that the 'users' database should be different from the 'pictures' database ..
+I'll want the 'users' database available everywhere.
+  It's something that I expect will have a very high read-rate, but a very low write rate.
+The 'mongo cluster' might work for this.

 * Should I keep the large images around?
 Maybe.. this means I should also keep the original filename around.
 This is scary in that it will take up a ton of disk space.
 But I think I should do it.